aoloe/photoTweaker/README.md

 #Notes

-- EasyPaint implements crop by resizing the image "window"

-Lot of code comes from EasyPaint (https://github.com/Gr1N/EasyPaint)
-- the undo
-- the filters
-- the selection tool

-... it's still in the starting blocks and i'm not the best at c++ / qt... but i try to improve but i'm open to comments and hints!

-The goal is to create an application that allows me to crop and scale one image in a very fast way....

-Tt should work on linux, without KDE or Gnome and i should be able to call it from a script.
-If possible, it should be multiplatform.

 I've been looking for alternatives but didn't find any matching my needs:
 - while Gimp does does crop and scale in a more then satisfactory way, it takes me between one and two minutes to achieve my result...
 I've been using for years for this task.
 And the Gimp (GUI) guys have been very clear that they're not interested in supporting this type of tasks.
 They're targetting professional graphic designers spending hours on a single image.